-To date, only 15 states and DC have enacted a rear facing through age 2 law.
+To date, only 16 states and DC have enacted a rear facing through age 2 law, including Nevada which added the law in 2021.

 Forward Facing Harness and Tether Seat

 After the child reaches the maximum weight and height limit for their rear facing safety seat and is age two or older, the child may be turned forward facing in a harness-equipped child restraint.
 Children should remain in a harness-equipped restraint, certified by the manufacturer to meet U.S. DOT safety standards, until they meet the height and weight limit of the child restraint.
 This law is not rated in this report.